Ptkyr/Iconoclasts-NAS-Tech/tricks.md

 ## Crafting from save statues
 The normal crafting stations are very inconveniently placed in the base game for us to use them in any runs.
 Luckily, we can just craft from any save statue and completely ignore all the regular stations.

 To craft from a save statue, go to the `EQUIP TWEAKS` screen after interacting with one.
-Once there, hold Gun and press Swap.
+Once there, hold `Gun` and press `Swap`.
 It should take you to a series of instructions about how to craft tweaks.
 Skip this screen, and you’ll end up in the regular tweak crafting menu, and can make whatever you want from there.

 ![](Media/savecraft.gif)